SEVEN LETTERS TO THE SEVEN CONGREGATIONS

 – Matthew 19:27-30

-Jesus here told his disciples that as a reward for their sacrifices, that they would sit on thrones and judges the twelve tribes of Israel, and that they would get that reward in the “re-creation” when the Son of Man arrives and sits down on his throne.
+Jesus here told his disciples that as a reward for their sacrifices, that they would sit on thrones and judge the twelve tribes of Israel, and that they would get that reward in the “re-creation” when the Son of Man arrives and sits down on his throne.
 This reward would include immortality (1 Corinthians 15:51-53), glory (Romans 8:18; 9:23-24; 1 Peter 5:1,4), kingdom, rulership and priestly authority.
 (Daniel 7:22, 27; Revelation 20:6) As a reward then, it belonged to the worker.
 It is not an entrusting of “talents” or “minas” as Jesus mentioned in other illustrations (Matthew 25:14-19; Luke 19:12-15) to be negotiated, increased and accounted for.

 Jesus tells them how the reward would be paid, namely, last ones first and first ones last.
 To help them understand this method of payment, and to warn them in advance against developing a fleshly and even wicked attitude, Jesus offered the illustration in Chapter 20.
 We encourage you to read this account at Matthew 20:1-16.